OpenRiskNet/home/openshift/CDK_depict/templates.md

 2. An image stream into which the image is pushed once it is built.

 We create these from a template that we use to build the build config and image stream definitions.
-We assume you have clone this repository and are in this openshift/cdkdepict directory wihc contains the templates.
+We assume you have cloned this repository and are in this openshift/cdkdepict directory which contains the templates.

 Create a new project: